What are the business hours and where are you located?

 my student bill?

-The waiver application should be submitted a minimum of 8 weeks prior to the start
+The waiver application should be submitted by the deadlines published on the Registrar's

-of the semester to ensure your application and any supporting documents can be reviewed
+web page to ensure your application and any supporting documents can be reviewed and

 If you are not able to get your waiver finalized before the payment deadline, you

 should plan to make payment in full for the semester by the payment deadline.
 If

 your waiver is approved, any overage will be refunded to you once the waiver has been

 applied to your student account to offset a portion of your balance.